Nirbhay-Kumar-Developer/Nirbhay-Kumar-Developer/README.md

 # Hi there, I'm Nirbhay-Kumar-Developer! 👋

-I am a **7th-grade developer** and mobile enthusiast based in India.
+I am a **7th-grade developer** and mobile enthusiast based in Nawada region of Bihar,India.
 I specialize in building high-performance native tools, Android applications, and custom terminal automation—**engineered entirely on a mobile device using Termux.**

 ---